ChainAgnostic/CAIPs/CAIPs/caip-285.md

 - `sessionId` (string, optional): The session identifier.

 ### Request

-The caller would interface with a wallet via the same provider by which it generated the session to revoke a session by calling the following JSON-RPC request:
+The caller would interface with a wallet via the same provider by which it called `wallet_createSession` to revoke a session by calling the following JSON-RPC request:

 ```jsonc
 {